Swatto86/QuickConnect/docs/Chapter_12_File_IO_and_Data_Persistence.md

 ## 12.3 CSV File Operations

 CSV is a simple, human-readable format perfect for storing tabular data.
-QuickConnect uses it for the hosts list.
+QuickConnect uses it for the hosts list, but its production implementation does manual parsing for its specific schema (covered in section 12.8).

 ### Adding the csv Crate